 \section{Introduction}

-Humans spend a majority of their time indoors, and our media and technical applications reflect this lived experience.
-Augmented / virtual reality (AR/VR), movies, and video games all rely on virtual indoor spaces.
-Computer vision and robotics researchers working on tasks such as scene understanding and robotic navigation also rely on 3D scenes~\cite{gadre2022csr, puig2023habitat3}.
-Manually authoring indoor scenes however is laborious, time consuming, and often requires expert knowledge — a process which does not scale.

-Indoor scene synthesis systems which can automatically generate indoor scenes have emerged as a solution to these demands.
-While these methods take on a variety of formulations, we focus on data-driven and autoregressive systems~\cite{Paschalidou2021NEURIPS, Ritchie2018FastAF}.
-Data-driven methods learn to generate scenes similar to those in an example dataset.
-This formulation is useful in instances where a user wants to generate scenes that mimic design patterns present in a set of exemplars.
-Autoregressive systems perform scene synthesis by either iteratively placing objects in an empty scene until it is complete, or scene completion from a given partial scene via the same methodology.
-For applications in interactive scene generation~\cite{Planner_5D, RoomSketcher_2024}, these systems can suggest both the next object to place and where in the scene it should be placed.
+Placing objects in an indoor environment is a natural consequence of spending time in one.
+A variety of applications rely on predicting possible object locations from a given 3D scene and object.
+Computer vision and robotics researchers use this information in settings such as scene understanding and robot interaction ~\cite{gadre2022csr, puig2023habitat3, ramrakhya2024seeing}.
+Users of augmented / virtual reality (AR/VR) and interactive scene generation applications ~\cite{Planner_5D, RoomSketcher_2024} might want to automatically visualize placement options of an object in their indoor space.
+Predicting possible object locations is also a fundamental subroutine of several scene synthesis systems ~\cite{Paschalidou2021NEURIPS, Ritchie2018FastAF}.

-Empirical observations of next object location distributions predicted by data-driven autoregressive systems reveal their tendency to become incomplete with respect to human-authored placement rules.
-For example, a distribution which only places a bed in the corner of an empty room is incomplete since one could place it along any of the walls.
-This flaw both limits the diversity of possible final scenes for scene synthesis and completion tasks, and limits their overall usefulness in an interactive application.
-Data-driven systems overfit to particular object placements seen during training.
-When 3D scene data is sparse, this effect is amplified as there are not enough examples to learn placement rules effectively.
+Data-driven approaches to this problem ~\cite{Paschalidou2021NEURIPS, Ritchie2018FastAF} train on indoor scene datasets to learn placement distributions.
+Empirical observations of object location distributions predicted by these systems reveal their tendency to be incomplete, i.e they omit many plausible locations.
+For example, a distribution which only places a bed in the corner of an empty room is incomplete, since one could place it along any of the walls.
+These prior systems overfit to particular object placements seen during training, which limits their overall usefulness for the above applications.